Abhijeet-dhotre/TIMEPASS-SNAKE-GAME/README.md

 - Add mobile-specific touch controls for direction
 - Create separate CSS and JS files for better organization

-## 📄 License

-This project is open source and available for modification and distribution.

----

 *Enjoy playing Snake!
 Relive the classic arcade experience with modern web technologies.*